marxchryz/facebook-state-retriever/README.md

 3. Enable developer mode.
 4. Click on the `Load unpacked`
 5. Select the folder of this repository from step 1
+6. Once added, open the extension and make sure you are logged in to `facebook.com`